ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 There are of course many more things one can adjust in the plot theme, the threshholds and or the comparison.
 The code is structured in a way that makes it easy to adjust the code and rerun the analysis.
-With this example, we have learned how to adjust the code to our needs and individualize the workflow.
+With this example, we showed how to adjust the code to our needs and individualize the workflow.